Local Economic Enterprise Development TFPD Foundation 2019-03-05T11:32:24+00:00

-Fuel filling station, convenience store and ATM in Tsheseng Village (Witsieshoek Mountain Lodge) and Dovhu Village (Awelani Lodge).
+Fuel filling station, convenience store and ATM in Tseseng Village (Witsieshoek Mountain Lodge) and Dovhu Village (Awelani Lodge).
 Both these villages are located a significant distance from fuel outlets and access to banking facilities which has negative consequences for the local community.

 Micro dairy producing goats cheese to be established in the vicinity of Awelani Lodge.